LorenFrankLab/spyglass/docs/src/misc/database_management.md

 ### mysql-backup-xfer.csh.host

-This script transfers the backup to another server 'X' and is specific for us - it uses passwordless ssh keys to a local unprivileged user on X that has the mysql backup area on X as that user's home
+This script transfers the backup to another server 'X' and is specific for us as it uses passwordless ssh keys to a local unprivileged user on X that has the mysql backup area on X as that user's home.

 <details>
 <summary>MySQL host transfer script</summary>